Eyemole/the-sound-of-emotions/README.md

-# The Sound of Eyemole
+# The Sound of Emotions

 ## Notes:
 This code was based off of the code by Chuck Anderson, Dept. of Computer Science, Colorado State University